kevinmeredith/http4s-book/ch1.md

 res2: Option[org.http4s.Response[cats.effect.IO]] = None
 ```

 I previously mentioned the power of composition.
-Let's look at how we can compose two `HttpRoutes[IO]` into a single one.
+Let's now look at how we can compose two `HttpRoutes[IO]` into a single
+one.

 ```scala
 scala> import cats.implicits._